Swiftshine/swiftshine.github.io/documentation/gfa.md

 /* (pseudocode) */

 GFACHeader gfacHeader;

-FileReader reader; // you can replace this with your own implementation.
+// you can replace this with your own implementation.
+// assume this reader's file is the *uncompressed* data.
+FileReader reader;

 int fileCount = gfacHeader.fileCount;
 FileEntries fileEntries[fileCount];